-According to paragraph 9 § d) of Law XVII 2007 on the matters relating to the support and other measures for agriculture, rural development and fisheries, the head of the Managing Authority (MA) is the Minister of Rural Development.
-The Minister delegated the fulfilment of the tasks to the Deputy State Secretariat for Food Chain Control and Agricultural Administration.
-The actual tasks are performed by the Unit of Fisheries, Aquaculture and Managing Authority of the Fisheries Operational Programme, which operates under the Forestry, Fisheries and Hunting Department.
+According to paragraph 9 § d) of Law XVII 2007 on the matters relating to the support and other measures for agriculture, rural development and fisheries, the head of the Managing Authority (MA) is the Minister of the Prime Minister's Office.
+The Minister delegated the fulfilment of the tasks to the Deputy State Secretariat for Agriculture and Rural Development Programmes.
+The actual tasks are performed by the Unit of EU Fisheries Funds, , which operates under the Department of Managing Authorities.